dirko/dirko.github.io/about.md

 permalink: /about/
 ---

-I'm a data scientist and machine learning developer living in Stellenbosch and currently work on education, health, and supply chain problems.
+I'm a data scientist and machine learning engineer living in Stellenbosch and currently work on education, health, and banking problems.

 ### Interests

-My favourite tools are Python, `sklearn`, probabilistic graphical models, conditional random fields, and deep belief networks.
+My favourite tools are Python, `sklearn`, probabilistic graphical models, conditional random fields, probabilistic logic, and deep learning.

 I'm also interested in natural language processing and how artificial intelligence is changing the world.